 More than 100,000 people were sickened by food-related illness outbreaks between 2009 and 2015, according to a new analysis by the U.S. Centers for Disease Control and Prevention (CDC).
 And the food that made more people sick than any other?
 Chicken.

 Chicken is most associated with salmonella poisoning, which causes some pretty serious food poisoning in humans.
-In addition, the CDC reports that chicken also carries these lovely pathogens as well—sure to make you super sick:
+In addition, the CDC reports that chicken also carries these lovely pathogens as well—which can make you very sick if not killed during cooking:

-Then what about consuming “antibiotic-free, vegetarian fed, no animal by-products and cage free” chicken?
-Um…no. This does not solve the problem either.
-Cage-free does not mean much, because these chickens are all crowded together wing to wing in some windowless facility where they never see the light of day.
-Oh, wait, they may see the light of day through a small open window, but never actually make it outdoors.
+Then what about consuming “antibiotic-free, vegetarian fed, no animal by-products and cage free” chicken? …Not necessarily any better.
+This does not solve the problem either.
+Cage-free does not mean much, because these chickens are all crowded together wing to wing in a windowless facility where they never see the light of day.
+They may see the light of day through a small open window, but never actually make it outdoors.
 And, many chicken producers are now promoting antibiotic-free chicken, which is a step in the right direction, but there are many different meanings to the “no antibiotics” sales pitch.

 Isn’t Vegetarian Fed Better for Me and Chickens?